nothing0x00/AttackBoxDev/README.md

-## RedTeam AttackBox
+## AttackBox v1

 ### Summary
-The RedTeam AttackBox grew out of a series of problems which were presented by the COVID-19 pandemic, specifically, the inability to travel to client sites to perform internal network pentests and wireless penetration testing.
+The AttackBox grew out of a series of problems which were presented by the COVID-19 pandemic, specifically, the inability to travel to client sites to perform internal network pentests and wireless penetration testing.
 To remedy this issue we tried other remote pentesting frameworks (and have sourced ideas, heavily, from them), but, decided that the modifications necessary to get them to fit our needs were not the most efficient use of our time.
 As a result, we built the AttackBox, from the ground up, as a cross-platform remote penetration testing framework, which has the following features:

 - The AttackBox uses reverse SSH for connections to a server, eliminating the need for clients to forward ports.